nats-io/nats-general/GOVERNANCE.md

 Ideally, all project decisions are resolved by consensus.
 If this is not possible, maintainers may call a vote.
 Unless otherwise specified in this document, any vote will be decided by a 2/3 majority that must include a core-maintainer.
 Maintainers belonging to the same company will count as one vote e.g., 4 maintainers employed by company “X” will only have one combined vote.

 ## Changes in Maintainership
 New maintainers must be proposed by an existing maintainer or core-maintainer and must be elected by a 2/3 majority organization vote.
-Maintainers can be removed by a 2/3 majority organization vote or can resign by notifying the core-maintainers
+Maintainers can be removed by a 2/3 majority organization vote or can resign by notifying the core-maintainers.
 Core-maintainers must be proposed by an existing core-maintainer and must be elected by a 2/3 majority core-maintainer vote.
-Core-maintainers can be removed by a 2/3 majority core-maintainer vote
+Core-maintainers can be removed by a 2/3 majority core-maintainer vote.

 ## GitHub Project Administration
 Core-maintainers will be added to the NATS GitHub organization and be made an owner of the GitHub organization.